marcyvillegas/div-to-pic/README.md

 });
 ```
 _Code from https://html2canvas.hertzen.com/_ <br><br>
 So I figured out other ways on utilizing it.
-I also used asynchronous functoins rather than promises. <br>
+I also used asynchronous functions instead of promises.<br>
 <hr>

 ### Displaying and removing
 Adding a remove button when the canvas is displayed.
-I also used asynchronous functions instead of promises.
 ```javascript
 const displayCanvas = async () => {